pawelpuszka/stormIT-homeworks/README.md

 StormIT Homeworks Repo.
-My own ideas and solutions.
+Short apps, ideas and solutions.

 # Contents:
  - Matrix - aplication fills the matrix (two dimensional array) with digits and numbers and makes various calculations through it.